The following is a review and comparison of the available online question banks for the Core Exam.1

 Design & Software: BoardVitals is a big player in the board market with products for pretty much everything.
 As a result, their website isn’t terrible.
 Their software is the only one other than RadPrimer and Qevlar to allow for tutor mode.
 The one downside is that you have to click “show explanation” on every single question to show the explanation, which you pretty much always want to see.
 Submitting feedback on a per-question basis is possible, which is good.
 There are user-correct percentages for each question as well an overall performance tab.
 Mobile site works well.

-Question Quality: Recently improved.
-Good questions overall though difficulty is unbalanced (often too easy or too hard).
-Question stems have been shortened (previously comically long), but at least the explanations are the most detailed you’ll see outside of RadPrimer, include citations, and even annotated images.
-Has the same quality control issue common to all radiology products but with fewer obvious errors on my testing than RTB or FTC.
-Physics coverage isn’t fantastic.
+Question Quality: Recently improved and then improved again.
+Good questions overall.
+Question stems have been appropriately shortened (previously comically long), but the explanations are the most detailed you’ll see outside of RadPrimer, include citations, and even annotated images.
+Has the same quality control issue common to all radiology products but with fewer obvious errors on my testing than RTB or FTC, and they are responsive to criticism.
+Physics coverage isn’t standalone fantastic.

 I really enjoyed this buggy little app for physics review.
 Unfortunately, it’s been abandoned by the developer.
 It eventually became incompatible with newer iOS versions and was subsequently removed from the app store.
-I tried to hunt the company down and contact them, but they’ve ghosted.
-There’s a new standalone free physics replacement in development at Calisi Physics.
+I tried to hunt the company down and contact the company, but they’ve completely ghosted.
+There’s a new standalone free physics replacement in development at Calisi Physics (including a score predictor and an Android app).

 Question Count: 300 Cost: $4.99, one-time Value: 60 questions per dollar, forever Design & Software: iOS app only.
 App is easy to use but mildly busted for the iPhone from a usability standpoint.
 Portrait mode will cause portions of the question to be cut off without warning on longer stems (sometimes you won’t even notice that the actual question is completely reversed).
 An iPad’s larger screen largely prevents the issue.
 The app does not store your performance between sessions or store progress once closed for a few hours (depending on your usage), so you’ll want to keep track of where you are (very annoying).
 The question order 1-300 is always the same; if you active “random” mode you must “swipe” to the next question to wander around.
 There is both an “exam” mode (though you can’t submit a partial exam for grading) and an “answer” (tutor) mode.
 Answer mode is obviously where it’s at.
 I always did questions in order in answer mode and took a screenshot whenever I was done with a session to save my place.
 You can use RP300 offline, another plus.
 Having to “lock in” the answer choice for every single question is also irritating when done 300 times in a row.
 Question Quality: Short & to the point with heavy emphasis on image parameter manipulation.
 Most questions are not image based but hit the majority of testable physics in an appropriate context.
 Explanations are clear, concise, and sufficient, but often don’t discuss why the incorrect choices are incorrect (a common problem among radiology materials).
 The question topics often reinforce each other, asking the same concept through multiple angles, which makes that less of a big deal and really helps you learn your stuff.
 The repetition is forgiven because physics is dry and practically requires it.
 RP300 doesn’t hit everything sufficiently, especially regarding US and MRI (particularly artifacts), so you’ll need some additional review of that material.
 If you really really understand these 300, you’re in great shape to pass physics.
 Verdict: No-brainer if you have an iPhone or iPad.
 Android & Windows users are out of luck as far as I can tell.